Fire Resistant Plants for Your Garden

 - California sycamore is a durable tree that can grow to heights from 40 up to 100 feet high.
 It's known for sending out deep roots that grow straight down instead of outward.

-- Chinese pistache grows to a height of 25 to 40 feet tall and is prized for its rounded mature shape and rich, orange fall color.
+- Chinese pistache grows to a height of 25 to 40 feet tall.
+It is prized for its rounded, mature shape and rich, orange fall color.

 - Crepe myrtles can be either tall shrubs or small trees.
-Their tidy habit and thin bark makes them a fire-wise choice for your landscape.
+Their tidy habit and thin bark make them a fire-wise choice for your landscape.

 - Ginkgo trees are among the oldest trees in the world.
 Plant them for their fan-shaped leaves and spectacular golden color in fall.